-An exhibit is a visual representation of your research and interpretation of your topic's significance to natural science.
+An exhibit is a visual representation of your research and interpretation of your topic's significance in natural science.
 The analysis and interpretation of your topic must be clear and evident to the viewer.
-Labels and captions should be used creatively with pictures and objects to enhance your exhibit.
+Labels and captions should be used creatively with visual images and objects to enhance the message of your exhibit.